Q & A: Do You Need a Safety Data Sheet (SDS) for That?

 - Start with an audit of Safety Data Sheets (SDSs) to identify gaps between product and documentation, beginning with the most hazardous substances, if known.

 - Reconcile the problem of missing sheets by contacting chemical manufacturers or other affiliate sites in your organization.

-- Establish a database of SDSs that is accessible to employees in the organization: Vivid SDS Online
+- Establish a database of SDSs that is accessible to employees in the organization: HSI SDS Online

 - Revisit both Hazard Communication training and Personal Protective Equipment (PPE) training, along with spill response protocol.